Vmlweb/VLBanner/README.md

 # VLBanner
-iAd, AdMob and IAP wrapper for iOS
+iAd, AdMob and IAP wrapper for iOS using Swift.

 ## Features
   * iAd and AdMob support